 Noelle’s playstyle is quite simple and you won’t struggle to understand her abilities.

 Sucrose and all Anemo units that function on high EM have benefited from Dendro.
 This underrated four-star character is a perfect replacement for Venti and Kazuha.
 You won’t get a lot of damage but the crowd-controlling and damage buffs are certainly desirable.

-As of Genshin Impact version 3.4, Yaoyao is the only Dendro healer in the game which instantly makes her an important part of many teams.
+Yaoyao was the first Dendro healer in Genshin Impact due to which she instantly became a meta character.
 She might look harmless, but this cute Liyue resident is a quite capable on-field support character.